OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ## Grant admin consent to the add-in

 > [!NOTE]
 > This procedure is only needed when you're developing the add-in.
-When your production add-in is deployed to the Office Store or an add-in catalog, users will individually trust it or an admin will consent for organization at installation.
+When your production add-in is deployed to AppSource or an add-in catalog, users will individually trust it or an admin will consent for organization at installation.

 1. If the add-in isn't running in Visual Studio, press **F5** to run it.
 It needs to be running in IIS for this procedure to complete smoothly.